CBT Test In Croydon

-Taking youris the first step to getting on two wheels and away from the jam-packed commuter trains and slow, noisy buses of Croydon and central London.
-You’ll be at work in no time once you’ve got your L-plates and a nippy little scooter or motorcycle to take care of the traffic.
+Taking your CBT test in Croydon is the first step to getting on two wheels and away from the jam-packed commuter trains and slow, noisy buses of Croydon and central London.
+You’ll be at work in no time once you’ve got your L-plates and a nippy little scooter or motorcycle to take care of the London traffic.

 We have a number of CBT centres in and around Croydon, so no matter where you are, there’s sure to be a convenient school for you.

 If you prefer to travel south, away from London, Phoenix Motorcycle Training also have a training school in New Addington, which is also approved to MCIAC Gold Standard.
-This site is a five minute walk from Croydon Tramlink and is a long established training school in.
+This site is a five-minute walk from Croydon Tramlink and is a long-established training school in South London.

-Further afield, we also have training centres in, and .
+Further afield, we also have training centres in Lewisham, Orpington and Sidcup.

 Riding in London is a little different compared to anywhere else in the UK, due to the sheer volume of traffic on the roads, so you’ll certainly find yourself in situations you didn’t experience during your CBT.